 The poses you do in yoga leave you with a strengthened core and increased flexibility.

 With stronger muscles, your joints are at less risk of injury.
-Stretching and strengthening not only help to protect your joints, but it often delays or keeps arthritis at bay.
+Yoga not only strengthens and helps to protect your joints but it also often delays or keeps arthritis at bay.

 Healthy bones and strong muscles make for happy joints.
 It is important to stay active so that your body stays fit, which will also help maintain healthy bone density and reduce the risk of injury, especially in your joints.

 Pranayama breathing exercises used in yoga help us relearn how to breathe in stressful situations, improve lung function, and make us feel more relaxed.

 Practicing certain pranayamas can help you to deepen your breathing.
 This will activate the body’s parasympathetic system, which will send a signal that it is time to relax.
 By calming our breathing, we can significantly reduce our stress levels.